SECTION 9: NOETHER'S THEOREM

 The Charges of Matter are Symmetry Debts of Light

-Discovering "Noether's Theorem" and the principle of symmetry conservation was one of the two keys that opened my personal door to the unification theory.
+Discovering "Noether's Theorem" and the principle of symmetry conservation was one of the two keys that opened my personal understanding to the unification theory.
 The second key was Einstein's statement that the spacetime "Interval" of light was equal to zero.

-Noether's theorem states that in a multicomponent field, such as the electromagnetic field (or the metric field of spacetime), where one finds a symmetry one also finds an associated conservation law, and vice versa.
-I soon came to realize that because matter is created from light, this theorem means that any symmetry of light must somehow be conserved in matter, and that (one of) the real world consequences of Noether's Theorem was the charges of matter are the symmetry debts of light.
+Noether's theorem states that in a multicomponent field, such as the electromagnetic field of light (or the metric field of spacetime), where one finds a symmetry one also finds an associated conservation law, and vice versa.
+I soon came to realize that because matter is created from light, this theorem means that any symmetry of light must somehow be conserved in matter, and that (one of) the real world consequences of Noether's Theorem was the charges of matter are symmetry debts of light.
 Charge conservation (including "spin") = symmetry conservation, in the case of the electromagnetic field; in the case of the metric field of spacetime, the physical consequence of Noether's theorem is the presence of inertial forces and gravitation.
 The conservation of "spin" (the quantized spin angular momentum of particles) seems to be a mixture of the charge and inertial force cases.
-Because the theorem works in two directions, any charge of matter must be associated with a symmetry of light; and further, because charges produce forces, gravity also must be the product of some charge of matter, and therefore gravity presumably represents some symmetry debt of light.
+Because the theorem works in both directions, any charge of matter must be associated with a symmetry of light; and further, because charges produce forces, gravity also must be the product of some charge of matter, and therefore gravity presumably represents some symmetry debt of light.
 In accordance with Noether's Theorem, charges produce forces which act to return the asymmetric material system to its symmetric origin in light.
 In the case of gravity, we have the example of our Sun, the stars, quasars, and Hawking's "quantum radiance" of black holes, returning bound energy to its original symmetric state, light.

 But what broken symmetry of light does gravity represent?
 What is the nature of the gravitational "charge"?
 For each of the four forces of physics, there must be an associated charge, and these charges are all (presumably) symmetry debts of light.
 When light is converted to matter, it loses a lot of symmetry - in fact, according to this line of thought, symmetries of at least 4 different kinds, each of which requires a different kind of conserved charge.
 The action of the force produced by the charge is therefore understood as the attempt to pay the conserved symmetry debt carried (represented) by the charge, returning the system to its original symmetric state (light), in obedience to Noether's Theorem.
 The electric charge is prototypical of this effect:

 When light creates particle-antiparticle pairs, the particles are produced with opposite and strictly conserved electric charges, whose whole purpose is to produce a long-range attractive force between the particles with sufficient strength to produce an annihilation reaction within the Heisenberg time limit for "virtual reality", returning the particle pairs to the symmetric state of free energy which created them.
-Because the photon is the field vector (force carrier) of electric charge, we see light protecting its own symmetry in such annihilations, which occur continuously in the "virtual particle sea", the Heisenberg realm of virtual reality.A pathway to the conceptual unification of forces therefore presents itself: identify the symmetries of light which the charges and forces of matter represent; all charges, forces, and particles have their origin in light, which becomes the principle of unification.
+Because the photon is the field vector (force carrier) of electric charge, we see light protecting its own symmetry in such matter-antimatter annihilations, which occur continuously in the "virtual particle sea", the Heisenberg realm of virtual reality.A pathway to the conceptual unification of forces therefore presents itself: identify the symmetries of light which the charges and forces of matter represent; all charges, forces, and particles have their origin in light, which becomes the principle of unification.
 The question becomes: what are the 4 symmetries of light represented by the 4 charges and forces of physics?
 This question is pursued (and answered) in the various unification papers, especially: "Symmetry Principles of the Unified Field Theory".

 I like to think of Noether's theorem (1918) as the "Truth and Beauty" theorem, as it appears to be nothing less than the mathematical expression of Keat's famous poetic intuition: "Beauty is truth, truth beauty, - that is all ye know on Earth, and all ye need to know" (1819) - where conservation plays the role of truth, and beauty = symmetry.
 This is an outstanding example of the correspondence between the rational and intuitive powers and sensitivities of the human mind: neither one is to be slighted, much less dismissed.